Thermodynamics of the Heisenberg antiferromagnet on the maple-leaf lattice: Structure factor

 We quantify the twist in \autoref{fig:Sq_twist}, where we plot the intensity of $S(q_x, q_y)$ along the line cut indicated in \figref{fig:Sq_highT}{i} for a fixed $q_y/\pi = -1/3$, as a function of $q_x$ at different temperatures.
 The horizontal axis shows $\Delta q_x$, defined relative to the high-symmetry line connecting the two vertical $K$ points.
 While the peak is symmetric in the high-temperature limit, it shifts toward negative $\Delta q_x$ for lower temperatures.
 The inset shows the position of this peak, providing a quantitative measure of the observed twist.

 The convergence of the NLCE algorithm at $T = 0$ enables the extension of the hexagon-based expansion to higher orders, incorporating all 147 topologically inequivalent clusters containing $N = 36$ sites at sixth order.
 The corresponding structure factors for orders four, five, and six are shown in \autoref{fig:Sq_hexagons} (bare NLCE data).
 The triangular plateaus around the $K$ points remain stable in both shape and intensity, and the characteristic twist persists across orders.
 Similar to the finite-temperature results of the third-order expansion shown in \figref{fig:Sq_highT}{d–f}, we observe the emergence of satellite peaks at the sides of the triangular plateaus.
 These peaks alternate in sign between consecutive orders, indicating a lack of convergence.
+They are located at the $2M$ point (see Ref.~\cite{gresista_unconventional_2025}) and associated with N\'eel order.
 We therefore conclude that the convergence of the expansion is $\mathbf{q}$-dependent.
 The finite-size calculation of the $N=36$ cluster with periodic boundary condition also indicates the presence of the twist at $T=0$, which we have shown in~\autoref{app:ED-structure-Factor}.

+Ref.~\cite{gresista_unconventional_2025} presents exemplary structure factors obtained using the pseudo-fermion functional renormalization group across a phase diagram with ferromagnetic diagonal and triangular bonds.
+The zero-temperature calculation shown in \autoref{fig:Sq_hexagons} resembles the paramagnetic pattern (PM E), which lies near the canted $120^\circ$ antiferromagnetic order.
+It also shares features with the background of the $120^\circ$ state, although we do not observe a sharp response at the $K$ points in our NLCE calculation.

 \paragraph*{Real-space correlation.} Lastly, we discuss the real-space correlations, which are directly computed by the NLCE algorithm and is used to compute the structure factors. \figref{fig:Sq_points}{a,b} show a subsection of the lattice, displaying the correlations of the central spin $\vec{S}_0$ (marked in black) with all other sites.
 The marker size encodes the magnitude of the correlation $\langle \vec{S}_0 \cdot \vec{S}_j \rangle_\beta$, while the color indicates its sign (red for negative, blue for positive).
 The central spin’s marker size serves as a reference, corresponding to $\langle \vec{S}_0 \cdot \vec{S}_0 \rangle_\beta = 0.75$.